Meeds-io/whitepaper/en/2-deeds.md

 **Engagement and Rewards**
 Active participation in the Hub contributes to an organization's global engagement score.
 This metric reflects the effectiveness of engagement strategies, considering factors like user activity levels and the equitable distribution of work and rewards.
 This publicly auditable score entitles Hubs to a distribution of MEED tokens minted from the protocol, serving as a measure of the effectiveness of their engagement strategies.

-Community Hubs in the WoM ecosystem aim to become central to community life, integrating internal communications, real-time interactions, governance, and various productivity tools.
-These enhancements will ensure the Hubs remain interconnected with the best tools organizations employ.
+Hubs aim to become central to community life, integrating internal communications, real-time interactions, governance, and various productivity tools.
+These enhancements will ensure they remain interconnected with the best tools organizations employ.
 They are a powerful testament to Meeds' commitment to fostering a vibrant, engaged community.

 ## 2.5.
 Rewarding Model